Olivia Forsyth: South Africa: Operation Yurchenko

 Forsyth and her father eventually returned to South Africa.
-To pre-empt the ANC's revelation of her defection, on February 3, 1989, the SAP launched a propaganda campaign through its Strategic Communications arm, Stratcom.
+To pre-empt the ANC's revelation of her defection, on 3 February 1989, the SAP launched a propaganda campaign through its Strategic Communications arm, Stratcom.
 Called 'Operation Yurchenko', the campaign claimed that Forsyth had been a highly successful spy.
 The claim received pages of coverage in the South African newspapers.

 The ANC issued a statement confirming that they had approached the South African government in an attempt to swap Forsyth for condemned ANC members, including the Sharpeville Six and Robert McBride.
 The statement also gave details of police agents whose details Forsyth had revealed to the ANC.
 ANC sources in London said the Forsyth operation had been a huge espionage blunder for South Africa.
 At a press conference, officials of the NUSAS and other anti-apartheid organisations said the revelations were an attempt to discredit white activists and an elaborate cover-up for a botched operation; they were concerned that this could be an attempt to build up Forsyth's credibility to use her as an “expert” witness in political trials.

 Later life

-Forsyth resigned from the Security Branch in November 1989; she now lives in the United Kingdom, having taught English at an independent senior school, The Grange School Northwich where she revealed her previous secret identity in a whole school assembly, for several years.
+Forsyth resigned from the Security Branch in November 1989; she now lives in the United Kingdom, having taught English for several years at an independent senior school, The Grange School, Northwich, where she revealed her previous secret identity in a whole-school assembly.
 In July 2015 Forsyth published her memoir, Agent 407: A South African Spy Breaks Her Silence.